webclinic017/simple-financial-market-data-handler/README.md

-# Fetching and managing key financial market data
+# Simply fetching and managing historical market data of key assets
 Code to automatically fetch and manage data of the most relevant indices, stocks and other financial assets utilizing yfinance.